-Enjoy the yearly festival onboard a Sappa-bune boat, or take a leisurely look around the waterways, river, and lake.
+Enjoy the yearly festival onboard a Sappa-bune boat, or take a leisurely look around the waterways, river and lake.

 There is a half-hour sightseeing tour by small Sappa-bune boat which is steered by boatwoman dressed in Monpe with splashed patterns (a type of Japanese working clothes similar to a pair of trousers) and the hat woven with sedge leaves.
 The tour of the 12 bridges by Sappa-bune boat called 'Maekawa-junikyo Meguri' is also popular among tourists.

-Kashima-jingu Shrine is located at the center of the city and you can enjoy the sight of the fine Ro-mon Gate (a two-storied gate), Hai-den (the front shrine) and Hon-den (the main shrine) that are designated as important cultural properties, and also the treasury, the Homotsu-den.
+Kashima Shrine is located at the center of the city and you can enjoy the sight of the fine Ro-mon Gate (a two-storied gate), Hai-den (the front shrine) and Hon-den (the main shrine) that are designated as important cultural properties, and also the treasures, the Homotsu-den.
 Kashima was also the site for the 2002 Soccer World Cup.

-From Tokyo :
+From Tokyo Station :